karlseguin/the-little-mongodb-book/en/mongodb.markdown

 True full text search capability is something that'll hopefully come to MongoDB in a future release.
 With its support for arrays, basic full text search is pretty easy to implement.
 For something more powerful, you'll need to rely on a solution such as Lucene/Solr.
 Of course, this is also true of many relational databases.

 ## Transactions ##
 MongoDB doesn't have transactions.
-It has two alternatives, one which is great but with limited use, and the other that is a cumbersome but flexible.
+It has two alternatives, one which is great but with limited use, and the other that is cumbersome but flexible.

 The first is its many atomic operations.
 These are great, so long as they actually address your problem.
 We already saw some of the simpler ones, like `$inc` and `$set`.
 There are also commands like `findAndModify` which can update or delete a document and return it atomically.

 The second, when atomic operations aren't enough, is to fall back to a two-phase commit.
 A two-phase commit is to transactions what manual dereferencing is to joins.
 It's a storage-agnostic solution that you do in code.
 Two-phase commits are actually quite popular in the relational world as a way to implement transactions across multiple databases.
 The MongoDB website [has an example](http://www.mongodb.org/display/DOCS/two-phase+commit) illustrating the most common scenario (a transfer of funds).
 The general idea is that you store the state of the transaction within the actual document being updated and go through the init-pending-commit/rollback steps manually.

 MongoDB's support for nested documents and schema-less design makes two-phase commits slightly less painful, but it still isn't a great process, especially when you are just getting started with it.

 ## Data Processing ##
 MongoDB relies on MapReduce for most data processing jobs.
 It has some [basic aggregation](http://www.mongodb.org/display/DOCS/Aggregation) capabilities, but for anything serious, you'll want to use MapReduce.
 In the next chapter we'll look at MapReduce in detail.
 For now you can think of it as a very powerful and different way to `group by` (which is an understatement).
 One of MapReduce's strengths is that it can be parallelized for working with large sets of data.
-However, MongoDB's implementation relies on JavaScript which is single-threaded.
+However, MongoDB's implementation relies on JavaScript, which is single-threaded.
 The point?
 For processing of large data, you'll likely need to rely on something else, such as Hadoop.
 Thankfully, since the two systems really do complement each other, there's a [MongoDB adapter for Hadoop](https://github.com/mongodb/mongo-hadoop).

 Of course, parallelizing data processing isn't something relational databases excel at either.
 There are plans for future versions of MongoDB to be better at handling very large sets of data.